-- each outstanding series A preferred share of Deciphera Pharmaceuticals, LLC will be exchanged for one share of common stock of Deciphera Pharmaceuticals, Inc.; - each outstanding series B preferred share of Deciphera Pharmaceuticals, LLC will be exchanged for one share of common stock of Deciphera Pharmaceuticals, Inc. (provided that shares of common stock issuable to the Blockers will instead be issued to the equity owners of the Blockers); - each outstanding series C preferred share of Deciphera Pharmaceuticals, LLC will be exchanged for one share of common stock of Deciphera Pharmaceuticals, Inc. (provided that shares of common stock issuable to the Blockers will instead be issued to the equity owners of the Blockers); and - each equity incentive award (i.e., options and share appreciation rights) of Deciphera Pharmaceuticals, LLC exercisable for common shares will be exchanged for an equity incentive award to purchase the same number of shares of common stock of Deciphera Pharmaceuticals, Inc.
+- each outstanding series A preferred share of Deciphera Pharmaceuticals, LLC will be exchanged for one share of common stock of Deciphera Pharmaceuticals, Inc.; - each outstanding series B preferred share of Deciphera Pharmaceuticals, LLC will be exchanged for one share of common stock of Deciphera Pharmaceuticals, Inc. (provided that, with respect to series B preferred shares owned by a Blocker, equity interests in such Blocker will instead be exchanged by the equity owners of such Blocker in exchange for that number of shares of common stock of Deciphera Pharmaceuticals, Inc. that is equal to the number of series B preferred shares of Deciphera Pharmaceuticals, LLC owned by such Blocker); - each outstanding series C preferred share of Deciphera Pharmaceuticals, LLC will be exchanged for one share of common stock of Deciphera Pharmaceuticals, Inc. (provided that, with respect to series C preferred shares owned by a Blocker, equity interests in such Blocker will instead be exchanged by the equity owners of such Blocker in exchange for that number of shares of common stock of Deciphera Pharmaceuticals, Inc. that is equal to the number of series C preferred shares of Deciphera Pharmaceuticals, LLC owned by such Blocker); and - each equity incentive award (i.e., options and share appreciation rights) of Deciphera Pharmaceuticals, LLC exercisable for common shares will be exchanged for an equity incentive award to purchase the same number of shares of common stock of Deciphera Pharmaceuticals, Inc.